 Ideally, all your channels will complement each other to move prospects along with your marketing funnel to the point of purchase.
 However, if you don’t understand things like targeted email marketing, it may be best to brush up before things get too complex.

-You may be thinking that this all sounds like a lot of hassle.
+You may be thinking that cross-channel marketing sounds like a lot of hassle.
 It’d be great if you could just keep on doing what you’re doing without any worries of a complete strategy overhaul.
 What works today may still work tomorrow.
 However, in the long-term, the very nature of digital marketing means you must adapt to remain competitive.

 Small businesses that dig their heels in and refuse to embrace the changing tides in their market will flounder.
 They may eventually sink as consumers turn away from them in search of more innovative brands that are a better fit for their needs.

-You may not need to use all channels, as in bonafide omnichannel marketing, but you should definitely look to adopt a multichannel approach.
+You may not need to use all channels, as in bonafide omnichannel marketing, but you should definitely look to adopt a cross-channel strategy.